JaylynneCM/JaylynneCM/README.md

 # Hi, I'm *Jaylynne*! 👋

+Hello!
+I’m Jaylynne, a Clothing Entrepreneur with a passion for leveraging technology to solve creative problems.
+I am currently honing my skills in Python and Data Science to better understand consumer trends and build smarter digital solutions.
+I love the intersection of business logic and clean code.

 I'm a student at the University of Notre Dame studying Economics and Latino Studies with a minor in Data Science.

 ## About Me